 [...] many human rights abuses against gay and transgendered people are also deeply rooted in and expressed through socially imposed gender norms.
-Like lesbians, many gay and transgendered people are extremely vulnerable to sexual and physical assault in families and communities, with little or no access to meaningful protection from the state.93
+Like lesbians, many gay and transgendered people are extremely vulnerable to sexual and physical assault in families and communities, with little or no access to meaningful protection from the state.

-Amnesty International, in a report on abuses of sexual minorities, confirms that gay men are often perceived as traitors, having defied masculine privilege by adopting roles viewed as feminine.94 In fact, in a number of cases, it is obvious that gay men and transgender people were targeted because they were perceived as having transgressed strict social norms governing the behavior of women and men.
-For example, in a patriarchal society like Mexico, gay men are held in contempt if they are "effeminate."95 To a great extent, those who persecute gays perceive a direct connection between male homosexuality and femininity:
+Amnesty International, in a report on abuses of sexual minorities, confirms that gay men are often perceived as traitors, having defied masculine privilege by adopting roles viewed as feminine.
+In fact, in a number of cases, it is obvious that gay men and transgender people were targeted because they were perceived as having transgressed strict social norms governing the behaviour of women and men.
+For